3MFConsortium/spec_lasertoolpath/3MF Laser Toolpath Extension.md

 - Selective Laser Sintering (SLS)

-- Fused Filament Fabrication (FFF)<!-- I think it's a mistake to not include this, since most printers (granted they are hobbyist printers) are of this type. -->
+- Fused Filament Fabrication (FFF)

 Each layer consists of one or more 2D geometric primitives such as loops, polylines, hatches, arcs, and stripes.
 These are defined in the XY-plane and associated with a Z-height.
 This representation provides high resolution in XY and discrete control in Z, aligning closely with the native processing model of many industrial AM systems.